olgamie/olga_blog/README.md

-# olga_blog
-Personal blog in R blogdown
+# Personal blog from Olga Mierzwa-Sulima